How Do I Find A Menopause Specialist?

 Think of your menopause specialist as a business partner, and don’t be afraid to be picky!
 I went through several before I found one who was right for me.
 Choosing the right menopause specialist is the first step in getting the perimenopause help you need.

 Many women spend more time researching hotels, hairdressers, and restaurants than researching menopause specialists.
 Don’t skimp!
 You have to do your research.
-First, check out my Menopause Doctor Directory.
+First, check out my Menopause Specialist Directory.
 These specialists have been recommended by women who have found hormone happiness!
-In addition, if you know a great doctor who specializes in another field, this is a great place to start.
-Great doctors often know other great menopause specialists!
+In addition, if you know a great specialist who specializes in another field, this is a great place to start.
+Great specialists often know other great menopause specialists!
 Your current gynecologist might even be a good resource, as many private practices contain a variety of different specialists within the group—it doesn’t hurt to ask.
 Try talking to family, friends and local e-mail lists for a recommendation of someone who provides good perimenopause help.
 Med students often know great healthcare professionals as well.
 You can check out the North American Menopause Society for some assistance in finding healthcare professionals who specialize in perimenopause help.

 Once you have a list of menopause specialists, do some more research.
 First things first, Google the name.
 We Google celebrities all the time—why not check out your healthcare professional, too?
-Then visit your state medical licensing board’s Web site to verify that the doctor is currently licensed.
+Then visit your state medical licensing board’s Web site to verify that the specialist is currently licensed.
 Here are some useful sites:

 Good Luck!
 Keep me posted!